AdiNar1106/Data-Science/README.md

 #### Exploring the Bitcoin Currency Market
 * Project to analyze the rise of the bitcoin currency market and compare different cryptocurrencies.
 Focus: Exploratory Data Analysis.

+#### Fake News Classifier
+* Classifier to predict Fake vs Real news for a dataset containing political news and headlines.
+Built a vectorizer to classify tasks as Real and Fake.

 #### Financial Analysis Project
 * Analyzed stocks, returns and risks of different banks such as Bank of America, CitiGroup, JP Norgan, Morgan Stanley, etc. Visualized them view the stock movement.
 Focus: Exploratory Data Analysis.